Gwenillia/snakeGPT/README.md

 # snakeGPT
-a smakk snake game made by gpt4
+a small snake game made by gpt4